FontysVenlo/android-introduction/docs/README.md

 * Individual deliverable, implement the following app: Based on constraint layout, this app should contain **3 rows of each 2 buttons and one image view**.
 If you click the first button then **same image should appear in the image view**, if you click the second button that image should change.
 Per row you should use different images, so in total you need 6 image resources.
 More information about constraint layout you find in: [Layout information](https://developer.android.com/reference/android/support/constraint/ConstraintLayout)
-* Next you *must commit the solution to your personal assignments repository*, follow the guidelines in the document android_ignorelists.pdf.
+* Next you *must commit the solution to your personal assignments repository*, follow the guidelines in [docs](https://github.com/FontysVenlo/android-introduction/tree/master/docs/android-ignore.md).
 These guidelines are important, you prevent ending up your repository with al lot of generated files.
-In case you use subversion the principles are the same and the ignore lists also.

 ## Preparations
 * Continue reading and executing the introduction tutorial, starting in Chapter 11 – 17.
 [Android tutorial](http://www.vogella.com/tutorials/Android/article.html#androidstudio_starter)
-* List views more specific recycler views, read and execute: http://www.vogella.com/tutorials/AndroidRecyclerView/article.html
+* List views more specific recycler views, read and execute: [Android Recycler View](http://www.vogella.com/tutorials/AndroidRecyclerView/article.html)
 Find out what a LayoutInflater is/does.
 * For more background info on recycler views  see:
 [Recycler view](https://developer.android.com/guide/topics/ui/layout/recyclerview)